justinfarrelldev/open-ctp-server/README.md

 **This server will NOT work with either of the base, unmodified games**.

 It is notable that this server will NOT function exactly the same as the vanilla CTP / CTP2 servers did, so clients will need to be modified to actually utilize this server.
-This will likely include a large jump in version for original-source-based repos (such as the Spyroviper Edition and Apolyton Edition) since the protobuffers target newer versions of C++ (according to [this](https://github.com/google/oss-policies-info/blob/main/foundational-cxx-support-matrix.md), C++ 14 or greater is required for protobuffers as protobuffers [track the Foundational C++ Support Matrix](https://protobuf.dev/support/version-support/)).

-Alternatively, new clients can be coded from scratch into any protobuffer-supported language and may use this server.

 ## Tooling